Spy with My Face: Reception

 In an article on Jane Bond films on liner-notes.com, the author wrote, "In the sequel, Chor Yuen became more indulgent with 007-style gadgets and gimmicks.
 The chic outfits were delectable, but it failed to evoke the same kind of sentimental feelings as its predecessor. [...]
 This sequel to Black Rose further sets the Jane Bond genre on its course.
 Director Chor Yuen, emboldened by the success of the original, takes the Bond influence up a notch.
 The arch villain is not just a crooked businessman, but the head of a powerful crime syndicate, lording over an army of thugs while headquartering in a secret hideout equipped with an endless array of high/low-tech devices.
 Connie Chan Po-chu, with her embodiment of both the fairy Jade Girl and the fierce fighting woman, eclipses Nam Hung as the film's true star, establishing herself as the Jane Bond prototype."

 Asia Pacific Center included the film in their list of top 10 Asian James Bond knock-offs, writing, "The sequel to the legendary Cantonese film The Black Rose, Chor Yuen's The Spy with My Face has secret underground lairs, sadistic villains, and a pair of dazzling heroines.
 A classic of the 'Jane Bond' cycle in Hong Kong cinema and a defining moment of 1960s youth culture, The Spy with My Face stars Nam Hung and Connie Chan Po-chu, one of the biggest teen idols of her time."

-Decribing "other James Bonds", Sayantan Modal of the website livemint.com wrote, "Unlike other industries that were churning out male James Bonds, Hong Kong gave us the Jane Bond films, highly popular from 1965-68.
+Describing "other James Bonds", Sayantan Modal of the website livemint.com wrote, "Unlike other industries that were churning out male James Bonds, Hong Kong gave us the Jane Bond films, highly popular from 1965-68.
 It all started with Chor Yuen’s The Black Rose (1965) but it was the sequel, The Spy With My Face, that makes the premise more Bond-like.
 In it, the protagonists from the first film, the Robin Hood-esque sisters Chan Meiling and Chan Meiyu (played by Nam Hung and Connie Chan), take on a sinister villain called Golden Yanluo and his organisation that want to rob the city of all its jewels."